RCIA – The Rite of Christian Initiation of Adults

 Like you, I went through the RCIA journey.
 In many ways, I am still a toddler in the Catholic faith (though I have been a Christian for many years).
 As I am writing the pages of this website, it is an exercise in growth.
 Many of the questions that you may have are the same ones that I had.
 When I begin to write on another topic, I may be learning something completely new.
 So, when you read what I have shared, realize that it is coming from someone just like you.

 Going through RCIA was a challenge for me.
 For years, I had challenged many of the beliefs of the Catholic Church.
 Few people were more cynical than I was as a young adult.
 So, while you read my words now, do not forget how far I have come.
 I went from bold cynic to staunch supporter.
 In many ways, I was like Saul.
 Saul heavily persecuted the Christians.
 He was infamous for what he was doing to the young Christian Church of the first century.
 In the end, God made Saul see the error of his ways, and he eventually became one of the Apostles (read Acts 9).
 You may know him better as St. Paul, the man who wrote a majority of the New Testament.

 In no way, shape, or form am I comparing myself to the greatness of St. Paul.
 This man, inspired by the Lord, was one of the major contributors to the greatest book of all time.
 I, however, am a man with a mouse, a keyboard, and a short story to tell.
 I do not have all of the answers.
 My life may not be inspiring.
-There are still many questions that I need answered.
+There are still many questions that I need answered for myself.
 But as long as I am learning, I thought that I would share my findings with you.

 RCIA the Right Way